 Choosing a lilly pilly variety

-Given the size variation in lilly pilly species, it’s important to select a plant that won’t outgrow your garden, especially if space is limited.
+Given the size variation in lilly pilly species, selecting a plant that won’t outgrow your garden is important, especially if space is limited.
 Garden centres will usually stock only varieties suited to most home gardens and offer a wide range of very compact varieties, but always ask if you’re not sure.
 If you want the plants to imitate the look of English box in hedging or topiary, or are after a very formal look, it may be worth selecting varieties that are especially resistant to psyllid attack (see ‘Pests and diseases’) such as Acmena smithii and Syzygium luehmannii dwarf or the Acmena ‘Allyn Magic’ and ‘Minnie Magic’.
 Information about fruit, flower and new growth colour can usually be found on the label.

 Syzygium ‘Resilience’ white flowers, psyllid resistant